-National or regionally appropriate methodologies and Best Available Information\ for assessments for HCV 6:
+National or regionally appropriate methodologies and Best Available Information for assessments for HCV 6:

-National or regional methodologies for assessing occurrences of the HCV 6 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For Interpretations for Elements 2 and 3, HCVs important to local communities and Indigenous Peoples: Culturally appropriate engagement, per the Overarching BAI, Section A. X X For all HCV 6 Elements 1 and 2: Consider participatory mapping with local communities and Indigenous Peoples.
-For examples of existing participatory mapping, see ACT Suriname, and the maps referenced in CI (2013) and Moos (2017)
+National or regional methodologies for assessing occurrences of the HCV 6 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIM F BAI SLIM F For Interpretations for Elements 2 and 3, HCVs important to local communities and Indigenous Peoples: Culturally appropriate engagement, per the Overarching BAI, Section A. The local communities and Indigenous Peoples.
+X X For Interpretations for Elements 2 and 3, HCVs important to local communities and Indigenous Peoples: Consider interactive mapping with the local communities and the Indigenous Peoples In addition to engaging Indigenous Peoples currently associated with the forest, assessments engage other Indigenous Peoples who may have legal or traditional rights to the forest, including those who may have been removed from the area.
+(Per: Minority Rights, 2019; others)